Graham-Broughton/Mushroom-Classifier/README.md

 ### Important Make Commands

-1. `make init` Installs the requirements in a virtual environment managed by Poetry & copies the .env file to needed locations.
+1. `make init` Runs make dotenv and build: copies the .env to needed directories and installs the required packages
-2. `make dotenv` Adds to, and copies the .env file you created to all the places it needs to be.
-3. `make -j2 datasets_of_interest` Download & extracts the required datasets (FGVCX 2018 & 2021).
+2. `make -j2 datasets_of_interest` Download & extracts the required datasets (FGVCX 2018 & 2021).
 You will need around 700Gb of disk space for this step.
-The data strain is much lower when preprocessing is complete, you can create a new VM with much less disk space afterwords.
+The data strain is much lower when preprocessing is complete, so you can create a new VM with much less disk space afterwords.
-4. `make tfrecords` Removes non-fungal images and processes and combines the associated json data from the datasets into a useable dataframe.
-This dataframe is then used for processing the images and important metadata into TFRecords.
+3. `make tfrecords` Removes non-fungal images and processes and combines the associated json data from the datasets into a useable dataframe.
+This dataframe is then used for processing the images and important metadata into TFRecords using default resolution or your choice.
-5. `make deploy` Download the latest model version from Weights and Biases and deploy it.
+4. `make local_deploy` Download the latest model version from Weights and Biases and deploy it locally using ngrok.
+5. `make cloud_run_build` Runs make get_deploy_model to download the latest model from wandb then builds a docker image with your chosen tag
+6. `make cloud_run_deploy` Runs make cloud_run_build to package the app then deploys it on Google Cloud Run
+7. `make cloud_run_delete` Deletes the deployed service